 Check whether all columns that you want to be imported are filled with data.
 If some of them are blank, it indicates that either you haven't assigned a .csv column, or the corresponding field in the source (.csv) file is empty.

 Columns that were not assigned will not be imported, and empty values will overwrite existing data values.

 A red blinking arrow will be shown to draw your attention to any errors that may have occurred.
 If data are assigned correctly, this arrow will be absent at the bottom of the window.

-Mark unlisted products as "Out of Stock" (This is specified in Magento as the 'In Stock' property of a product).
+Set products that are not listed in import file as "Out of Stock" (This is specified in Magento as the 'In Stock' property of a product).
 All products that were not affected by Magento Import will be marked as unavailable, but will not be deleted.

 Cache import data - this option may speed up the import process.
 Store Manager does a huge number of database operations while importing products.
 There are many tables affected by the import, and a lot of data is processed.
 With a slow database connection it may take several hours, or even days, depending on the number of records, and the connection speed.
 If the cache option is checked, Store Manager will generate a database backup file (the same as you may do, using the Backup/Restore wizard, with the 'Product related tables only' option selected.
 After the backup is generated, the program restores it onto the local database.
 All further import operations will be made locally, which is much faster than over a remote connection.
 After the import is completed, another backup will be generated, of the updated local database, and subsequently, this backup will be restored to your remote Store.